BobBuildTool/bob/doc/manual/manual/configuration.rst

 Plugins may provide additional functions as described in :ref:`extending-hooks-string`.
-If a string is interpreted as a boolean then the empty string, "0" and "false" (case insensitive) are considered as locical "false".
+If a string is interpreted as a boolean then the empty string, "0" and "false" (case insensitive) are considered as logical "false".
 Any other value is considered as "true".

 Recipe and class keywords